Physical

 Performance

-For 2022/23, we managed to obtain water consumption data from all of our sites with occupied homes.
-The methods associated with this have varied but progress has still been made against last year .
+For 2023/24, we managed to obtain water consumption data from all of our sites with occupied homes.
+The methods associated with this have varied but progress has again been made against last year.
 For a number of sites, the consumption data was provided in water flow per second, which has then been scaled up to a litres per day figure taking into account the number of residents in homes and how many water outlets there are throughout the development.
-For other sites, a simple consumption figure per household was provided by the water companies.
+For other sites, a simple consumption figure per household was provided by the respective water companies.
 Consumption at most sites exceeded the target of 90 litres of water consumed per person per day.
-The overall site average was 107 l/p/d.
+The overall site average was 120 l/p/d.

 These results are valuable in showing us where and how to improve the water efficiency of our sites together with our housebuilder partners and also identifying the issues in obtaining the performance data needed to credibly assess this metric.
-In 2023/24 we will continue working with the water companies to access a broader dataset that is more representative of performance and support their water efficiency engagement campaigns with residents where relevant.
+In 2024/25, we will continue working with the water companies to access a broader dataset that is more representative of performance and support their water efficiency engagement campaigns with residents where relevant.
+We will also work closely with housebuilders to implement more water efficient appliances and technologies, and engage with residents on effective ways to reduce water consumption in their homes.

 Connectivity